 Students who are placed on Suspension and their appeal to be placed on probation is denied or they failed to meet the conditions of the Academic Plan are ineligible to receive any additional financial aid until they can meet the minimum standards (cumulative 2.00 GPA and 67% completion rate).

-Appeal must be made to the Director of Financial aid by submitting a typewritten explanation and the EGSC Satisfactory Academic Progress Appeal Form demonstrating that he or she has an extenuating circumstance associated with SAP failure.
+Appeal must be made to the Registrar's Office by submitting a typewritten explanation and the EGSC Satisfactory Academic Progress Appeal Form demonstrating that he or she has an extenuating circumstance associated with SAP failure.

 *Attach at least one letter of support from a medical doctor, clergy, professional etc. that can substantiate the extenuating circumstance.

 *Demonstrate what has changed in the student’s situation that will allow the student to meet SAP at the next evaluation.

 *The appeal must be submitted to the Office of Financial Aid by the published deadline for the term the student wishes to receive financial aid.

 *Appeals will be reviewed by the Financial Aid Appeal Committee.
 Students will be notified of the Committee’s decision by EGSC Email.